 In honor and practice of those traditions we host an annual Maple Feast and Sugarbush tours.
 We come together in fellowship, partake in some delicious foods and follow it all up with tours and explanation of the maple sugaring process led by our tribes Zisbakwet Ogema, Junsun Bush.

-Manoomin is a gift given to the Anishinaabek from creator.
+Mnomen is a gift given to the neshnabé from creator.
 It was the centerpiece of our people’s nutrition and sustenance.
 Wild rice is a food that is unique to our people.
 We use it in our daily lives, ceremonies and thanksgiving feasts.
-The significance of Manoomin comes from our people’s migration story.
-Thousands of years ago, the Anishinaabe lived on the east coastline of Turtle Island (North America).
+The significance of Mnomen comes from our people’s migration story.
+Thousands of years ago, the neshnabé lived on the east coastline of Turtle Island (North America).
 They were visited by eight prophets and were given seven prophecies to follow.
-The third of these prophecies instructed the Anishinaabe to travel westward until they found a place where “food grows on the water”.
+The third of these prophecies instructed the neshnabé to travel westward until they found a place where “food grows on the water”.
 When they arrived in the Great Lakes Region, they discovered vast beds of wild rice.
-This is the area our people have lived and thrived ever since, because of Manoomin.
+This is the area our people have lived and thrived ever since, because of Mnomen.

-For the past several seasons, prior to the start of the wild rice harvesting, representatives from the Language & Culture and Environmental Departments travel north to Mount Pleasant to offer a bundle and ask permission to harvest wild rice in Saginaw Chippewa territory.
-Once and if that bundle is accepted, we have permission to harvest the wild rice from this area.
-Wild rice harvesting season for that area usually happens in either the month of September or October.
+Prior to the start of the mnomen harvesting, representatives from the Language & Culture and Environmental Departments travel north to the communities of the Little River Band of Ottawa and the Saginaw Chippewa Tribe of Mount Pleasant to offer a bundles and ask permission to harvest Mnomen in their respective territories.
+Once and if the bundles are accepted, we have permission to harvest the mnomen from these areas.
+Mnomen harvesting season for that area usually happens in either the month of September or October.

 In addition to the harvest, we host workshops to provide cultural teachings and opportunities to make ricing and processing equipment and to participate in hands-on processing of the wildrice (processing is dependent on the availability of resources).